James Eads How: Other

 How became mentor of Ben Reitman, who said the first time he went to an IBWA meeting and met How changed his whole life.
 Reitman went on to found the Chicago hobo college, one of the most successful, in 1908.

 How was chairman of the National Committee for the Relief of the Unemployed in New York but went back to St. Louis in 1908, after disagreeing with other leaders.

 In 1914, How led a group from the IBWA in New York to join the second Coxey's Army protest march to Washington, D.C.

 Later life

-At 50, How married and moved to Los Angeles in the 1920s with his wife Ingeborg.
-They had a house built by the famous architect Rudolf M. Schindler in the suburb Silver Lake, in 1925-26.
+At 50, How married and moved to Los Angeles in the 1920s with his wife Ingeborg Sorenson.
+They had a house built by the famous architect Rudolf M. Schindler in the suburb Silver Lake, in 1925–26.
 It was designated a Los Angeles Historic-Cultural Monument in 2007.
 How did not stop his social work, however.
 The couple divorced two years before How's death.
+In 1924, How was sued by Cora Victoria Diehl for breaking a contract to marry in 1919.
+According to How, the couple called off their engagement after they found they were incompatible with one another with him saying he felt it would be wrong to be engaged to her and possibly spoil her career.
+According to How, the IBWA recommended that How pay Diehl a settlement of over $5000, which he claims to have obliged.
+Diehl claimed to have received $2250.